jpvantassel/python3-course/adv/virtualenvironments.md

 ### Deactivating the Environment

-When you are done using the environmnet, deactivate it. _Note this will not delete the environment, and you can re-activate it at anytime._
+When you are done using the environment, deactivate it. _Note this will not delete the environment, and you can re-activate it at anytime._

 ```bash